 We started by painting the canvas panel with a thin layer of blue and green paint.

 The paint dried quickly and we were able to move on to the next step within 5 minutes.
 If you are crafting with kids, then you know that they don't have a lot of patience, and even 5 minutes seems like an eternity to them.
-But I discovered a way to make the time go faster.
-We snacked on some yummy Fruity Pebbles.

 We then added some white glue on top of the stem to finish off our flower.
 You can just make a circle of glue or do something a little more elaborate, depending on the kind of flower you want to make.